Luisito3107/Gunther/README.md

 	 - `/youtube` - Starts a YouTube Together session

  - **Player commands**
+	 - `/24h [ value ]` - Make the bot stay in the voice channel even if there is no queue left
+	 - `/autoplay [ value ]` - Play a mix of similar songs when the current track queue ends
 	 - `/clear` - Clear the queue
 	 - `/filters [ set ] [ reset ] [ all ]` - Get all filters status, set or reset them
 	 - `/forceplay [ song ] [ file ]` - Force the playing of a song or a file